-Hikvision has supplied digital video monitoring technology solutions to the Museum for East Asian Art in Cologne to upgrade the existing analogue cameras and analogue recorder.
+Hikvision, the world’s leading supplier of innovative video security products and solutions, supplied digital video monitoring technology solutions to the Museum for East Asian Art in Cologne – thus paving the way for entry into the age of HD-TVI.
+The museum previously had analogue cameras and an analogue recorder in place.
+The image quality of the recordings was poor and rewinding and fast-forwarding recordings turned out to be complicated.
 The museum was looking for a more modern and flexible solution to circumvent these difficulties.
 So a hybrid digital video recorder and a new hard disk drive from Hikvision were installed, providing the museum with a more cutting-edge video monitoring solution.

 Analogue devices leading to a loss of information